Fast-Slow Neural Networks for Learning Singularly Perturbed Dynamical Systems: Introduction

 \section{Introduction}

-In this article, a new architecture called the Fast-Slow Neural Network (FSNN) is developed for learning data-driven models of \das{singularly perturbed} dynamical systems with dissipative fast timescale dynamics. \das{We refer to our approach as an \textit{intelligent attractor} since the method enforces the existence of a trainable, attracting invariant slow manifold~\cite{burby2020} as a hard constraint.} The constraint is imposed by way of a novel neural network architecture with structured weight matrices.
+In this article, a new architecture called the Fast-Slow Neural Network (FSNN) is developed for learning data-driven models of singularly perturbed dynamical systems with dissipative fast timescale dynamics.
+The constraint is imposed by way of a novel neural network architecture with structured weight matrices.
 By leveraging the neural ODE framework from~\cite{chen2018}, our technique produces deterministic evolution equations that approximately reproduce trajectory training data.
-When the training data comes from an unknown dynamical system, the method achieves data-driven \emph{full-order} model discovery with stability guarantees due to provable existence of the slow manifold. \das{ In short, our architecture is, by design, a singularly perturbed dynamical system which contains an attractor. }
+When the training data comes from an unknown dynamical system, the method achieves data-driven \emph{full-order} model discovery with stability guarantees due to provable existence of the slow manifold.
+In short, our architecture is, by design, a singularly perturbed dynamical system which contains an attractor.

 Various dynamical systems encountered in nature exhibit a timescale separation such that the fast timescale is dissipative.
 Prominent examples include the kinetic dynamics of strongly-collisional gasses and plasmas, and radiative transfer in optically-thick media.
 For ordinary differential equations (ODEs) of this type, Fenichel theory~\cite{fenichel} reveals that fast timescale dissipation implies existence of an invariant slow manifold that attracts nearby trajectories and governs the long-term dynamics.
 For partial differential equations (PDEs), or more generally integro-differential equations, Fenichel theory generally only applies formally, but its predictions are often valid anyway.
 For PDEs, inertial manifold theory~\cite{foias1988inertial} has been studied and shown to be useful in applications such as model reductions of fluid dynamics.